fpiette/OverbyteICS/ReadMe7.txt

 -------------

 ICS-V7 has been designed for Delphi 2009 and up, and BCB 2009 and up, but is fully compatible with Delphi 7, 2006 and 2007.

+With Delphi XE2 and later, VCL 64-bit Windows targets are supported for Delphi only.
+Currently FireMonkey is not supported by ICS.

 The zip file has subdirectories in it.
 You must use the WinZip "Use folder names" option to restore this directory tree or you will have problems